-Hands down, one of the best things to do in Korea is go hiking.
-Filled with mountain ranges and beautiful scenery, the country is perfect for a beautiful hike during the spring or fall.
-Spanning three provinces in southern Korea, hiking Jirisan will allow you to hike a part of Korea's largest mountain range.
-With Hallsan and Geumgangsan, it's also considered a legendary mountain in Korea's history.
+Filled with mountain ranges and beautiful scenery, the best thing to do is to go hiking during the autumn season in Korea.
+Spanning three provinces in southern Korea, hiking Jirisan will allow you to hike a part of Korea’s largest mountain range.
+With Hallsan and Seoraksan, it’s also considered a legendary mountain in Korea’s history.
 Living in one of the cities closest to the mountain range, I decided it was time to stop being lazy and take advantage of my proximity to hike one of the courses.

 While the trail was anything but easy or even intermediate, the hike was absolutely stunning and the weather was perfect.
 Not too hot, not too cold, mostly shaded, and comfortable in a pair of shorts and a T-shirt.
 We learned the hard way why we should probably invest in a pair of hiking boots, and I’m pretty sure every ahjussi and ahjumma that saw us was concerned for our safety.
 We must have looked worse than we thought because we were constantly being told that maybe we should turn around.